savespain-covid19/Save-Spain/README.md

 Please read why this can be true and what immediate actions can be possibly taken to mitigate the likelihood of it happening and how you can personally help and contribute.

+### Spanish reponse to COVID-19

+I can conclude that I can close this mission.
+Spanish prime minister [appeal](https://twitter.com/sanchezcastejon/status/1238953290265755650) shows that Spain have received the right message.

+This mission was not successful because it did not reach its objective to change Spanish reaction to the COVID-19 outbreak.
+Fortunately this was not needed.

 ### Basis

 There exists order of magnitude difference between the COVID-19 related case fatality rate (CFR) in Italy and Germany (during comparable periods 2.5% (now 6%) in Italy and 0.2% in Germany).